We have nearly 50 gourmet products we craft, especially our incredibly popular Infused Honeys.

 Get our best selling Bourbon Honey...

 Made from All Organic Ingredients and lots of time.
 Organically grown and distilled Minnesota extractives.
-Try Cinnamon, Clove, Coffee, Anise, and Madagascar Vanilla.
+Try Cinnamon, Clove, Coffee, Anise, and several types of Vanilla.

 The Shire, like many small and specialty farms face an uncertain future in